 Online ads are sold under a few basic pricing models.
 The most popular ones are CPM and CPC.
-Want to know the difference?
-You’ve come to the right place.
+And the never-ending question is “Which one to use?”.
+Before answering that question, you need to understand the difference.
+If you’re looking for what differentiates CMPs vs CPCs, you’ve come to the right place.

 In an ad buy, there are two basic cost units:

 - CPM = Cost per “mille,” or 1,000 impressions